 Over the years, Kate Jacobsen’s work in the nonprofit sector has centered on improving the lives of all people with disabilities.
 At Feeding Matters, a large part of her focus is on the use of design and social channel optimization to build strong marketing campaigns.
 She is a graduate of Cornell College with Bachelor of Arts degrees in both French Language and US History.

-Prior to joining Feeding Matters, Kate served as the Executive Director of the largest Center for Independent Living in Iowa.
+Prior to joining Feeding Matters, Kate served as the Executive Director of Access 2 Independence, the largest Center for Independent Living in Iowa.
 While in this position she optimized both Federal and state grants to ensure her team of six employees could provide services to people with disabilities in an 8-county area.
 She is currently a member of the Welcome to America Project’s communications committee, and a longtime volunteer with the American Lung Association in Arizona.
 Kate has dedicated her career to the nonprofit sector and enjoys utilizing her passions for problem solving and social media to bring communities together.

 Bachelor of Arts in Journalism, University of Arizona

 A personal journey led Suzye to Feeding Matters as one of her two sons has severe food allergies, eosinophilic esophagitis and gastric reflux.
 Initially she experienced Feeding Matters first-hand as a member of the Marketing & Media Taskforce.
-Suzye is now excited to contribute as a member of the team whose thought leadership is trailblazing efforts to raise awareness, understanding and support for children with pediatric feeding struggles.
+Suzye is now excited to contribute as a member of the team whose thought leadership is trailblazing efforts to raise awareness, understanding and support for children with pediatric feeding disorders.